 Power BI has focused its main attention on being the best self service BI tool for regular business analysts that aren’t necessarily coding geniuses or data scientists, but it is also great for advanced users as well.
 It provides non-coding based ETL tools within Power BI Desktop and service.
 Its Power Query is a non-coding based ETL tool within the desktop that allows users to do useful data transformation such as different types of SQL joins, SQL unions, conditional calculated columns and so on.

 Data Flow within Power BI is very similar to Power Query’s non-coding ETL tools; the key difference is that it lives within the Power BI service.
 That means that the same ETL model that one user built for some of the common source datasets can be shared among another report analysts - a very useful benefit.
 Having said that, GUI can only get you to a certain point, when it comes to complex (slowly changing dimensions as an example) and large volume ETL tasks; one would need to use specific ETL tools such as SSIS or Azure Data Factory to do the job.
 For ease of adoption, Power BI will provide most organisations with the right balance.

-Qlikview vs Power BI: Data Visualisation
+Power BI vs Qlikview: Data Visualisation

-On the other hand, Power BI natively supports more of a drag and drop based UI configuration, making it better suited for regular business analysts and those without a programming background.
+Power BI natively supports more of a drag and drop based UI configuration, making it better suited for regular business analysts and those without a programming background.
 It is incredibly intuitive for advanced users as well; anything that requires more than a pivot table and aggregation would require you to do lots of work-arounds, and the time saved thanks to its streamlined UI is valuable and cannot be understated.

 For example, a menu navigation is really convoluted to build.
 In Power BI, all it takes is “Ctrl+click” rather than just a click to get to the menu page On top of the out-of-the-box visualisations, both tools work with custom visuals.
 Power BI wins in this regard with its easier integration with open source visuals and R visuals.